Do Go On - 407 - The Real Pocahontas

 That is so fitting.

-It says, the skin of the hazelnut is often
+The skin of the hazelnut is often considered

-A pretty good reason for it to not be a bit of a dissident
+A pretty good reason for it to not be that popular.

 Due to their ability to not impart a static charge,